 - Achieve a golden glow with our easy to use, skincare infused self tanner spray with Hyaluronic Acid.
 With an ultra-lightweight formula, our quick drying self tan mist lasts for days with no need to be rinsed off.
 Simply spritz and glow!

-- Designed to instantly hydrate skin while forming a golden, streak-free tan, our vegan-friendly tanning face mist is clear so you can achieve a sunless glow without having to worry about any transfer
+- Hydrates skin while forming a streak-free tan, our vegan-friendly tanning face mist is clear with no transfer

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.

 Firstly, this bronzing water comes in a different form to the most popular self-tanning mousses – it is self-tanning water.
 You can find a more detailed explanation of how to use this product elsewhere, but it is slightly different from your regular.
 It applies clearly, with a mitt, but the colour develops over a few hours throughout the day to reveal a natural-looking, smooth tan and doesn’t require a rinse in the shower.

 The ingredients are non-comedogenic, so they don’t settle into your pores, and the product itself applies completely colorless, so you don’t experience that awkward situation where the tan sticks in your pores and goes much darker there.